-The WRC office is located in Washington, DC.
-For this position, there is a strong preference for candidates who will be able to work from the DC office.
-Our team is currently working remotely due to the pandemic; we anticipate a return to the office during 2021.
+The WRC office is located in Washington, DC, but all staff members are currently working remotely due to the Covid-19 pandemic.
+There is a strong preference for candidates who will be able to work from the DC office once our team returns to the office.

-This person will report to the Executive Director.
+This position will report to the Executive Director.

 Candidates must have: